florencemezino/vert_outre_mer/README.md

 - For each destination page
 * Users will have access to content about guest houses, restaurants and transport recommendations
-* Users will have also a link at the end of the page that redirects to the `Events` page
+* Users will have also a link at the end of the page that redirects to the `Experiences` page

-#### Local Events
+#### Experiences

-* The `Events` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `Experiences` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
 * The destinations list is displayed as dropdown.
 Users can select their destination by clicking one of the option.
 * Users can select the month and year and a event list will pop up for them to review.
-* To see the events, users has access to a list view by default and can switch to a map view.
-For the map view the events are placed on the map with cluster markers
+* To see the experiences, users has access to a list view by default and can switch to a map view.
+For the map view the experiences are placed on the map with cluster markers

 #### News